-Academic Challenges and Health Impairments: AIMS/ISP Modifications Plan or 504 Accommodations Plan (Grades 3–12)
+Academic Challenges and Health Impairments: AIMS/RD-ISP Modifications Plan or 504 Accommodations Plan (Grades 3–12)

 As a private school, Enlightium Academy (EA) is unable to provide the same type of programs that public schools provide, due to the laws that govern educational funding for students with academic challenges.
 However, Enlightium Academy does have several options when providing such support to its students.

 Resident District ISP (Grades 3–12)